New product development: Other techniques

 In addition, companies can use virtual product development to help reduce costs.
 This process uses collaboration technology to remove the need for co-located teams, which can result in significant cost savings such as a reduction in G&A (general & administrative) overhead costs of consulting firms.

 Another way to reduce the cost of new product development is through the use of 24-hour development cycles.
 This approach allows companies to develop products more quickly and at a lower cost.
 By using a 24-hour cycle, companies can shorten the time it takes to get a product to market, which can give them a competitive advantage and capability that can be extremely useful in cases where there is a sudden change in market conditions or customer needs.

 Use in turbulent times

 In difficult economic times, it is even more important for companies to focus on innovation and new product development.
 Oftentimes, such situations result in a short-sighted focus on cost-cutting and a reduction in spending on new products.
 However, companies that are able to innovate and create new products will be better positioned for the future.

-Although counter-intuitive, tough times may even call for a greater emphasis on new product development.
-This is because companies need to find ways to meet the changing needs and tastes of their customers.
+Although counter-intuitive, tough times may call for a greater emphasis on new product development.
+Companies may need to find ways to meet the changing needs and tastes of their customers.
 Innovation can help a company become more competitive and better positioned for the future.
-By using a variety of methods, such as virtual product development and 24-hour development cycles, companies can reduce the cost of new product development and improve their chances of success.
+By using methods such as virtual product development and 24-hour development cycles, companies can reduce the cost of new product development and improve their chances of success.